lukamiletic95/papers/Push pull push HEAP PSS.md

 #### 2. HEAP

 HEAP (HEterogeneity-Aware-Protocol) does not assume that the network is of homogeneous structure.
 It relies on nodes having different properties, in such a way that some nodes are faster and more productive than others.
-HEAP adapts a node's fanout according to its capabilities.
+HEAP adapts a node's fanout according to its own capability, average capability, and the average fanout (which is, as we said, *ln(n)*).

 <br/><br/>
 <div align='center'>